Colombia · audience itinerary

 - Morning~180 minLa Candelarianeighborhood

-Bogotá's historic center, characterized by its colorful colonial architecture, cobblestone streets, and vibrant street art.
-It's the cultural and historical heart of the city, filled with museums, theaters, and charming plazas.
+Bogotá's colorful historic center, characterized by its colonial architecture, cobblestone streets, and vibrant street art.
+Explore its plazas, hidden courtyards, and numerous cafes and shops.

 - Wear comfortable shoes for walking on cobblestones.

-The main square of Bogotá, surrounded by significant buildings like the Primada Cathedral, the Palace of Justice, and the National Capitol.
-It's a hub of political and social activity, often hosting public events.
+The main square of Bogotá, surrounded by important buildings like the Metropolitan Cathedral, the Palace of Justice, and the National Capitol.
+It's a central hub for civic life and historical events.

 - Observe the blend of architectural styles.